Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

 15. Nurture relationships

-Nurture your LinkedIn relationships through regular engagement.
+Nurture relationships with your LinkedIn connections (specifically those that are your ideal clients) through regular engagement.

 LinkedIn will notify you about trigger events, e.g., when one of your connections starts a new job or is mentioned in the news.
 Take a moment to congratulate them with a personalized message.